 If vegan tofu or toasted almond slivers is a nice addition.

 Tools to help you make this YUMMY paleo pasta!

-Just in case you are not a scallop lover or have allergy, etc. there is an option to make this paleo spaghetti squash “pasta” dish without seafood and vegan friendly.
+Just in case you are not a scallop lover or have allergy, or whatnot, there is an option to make this paleo spaghetti squash “pasta” dish without seafood and vegan friendly.
 Just toast some slivered almonds and add those on top.
-Or replace scallops with other protein: salmon, chicken, shrimp, tofu, etc.
+Or replace scallops with other protein, like salmon, chicken, shrimp, tofu, etc.

 Are you spaghetti squash pasta fan?
 Pumpkin sauce fan?
 Seafood pasta fan?
 If you are all three, then we are meant to be best friends.
 That it is all.